pranshupatel/ColourBlock/README.md

   * Code contributions
     * My contributions to the code include the addition of the _filled attribute to the Node class, the addition of a method in the Grid class to fill in cleared rows by pushing down all upper rows, and the documentation of a block rotation algorithm which was later implemented.
 Another code contribution I made was the implementation of block drop speed decreases tied to points scored.
   * README.md contributions
     * My major contribution to the README.md file is the significant expansion of the readme with the addition of lots of information and graphics.
 I added in 5 new sections (Description of Directory Structure, Major Classes, Major Methods, How to Extend Colour Block, Individual Contributions) and revamped 4 existing sections (Project Description, How to Install and Run Colour Block, How to Play Colour Block, High-level Code Documentation).
 I added in some information into these sections as well.
-In particular, I added a ton of information to the Project Description section.
+In particular, I added a ton of information to the Project Description section, and extended the How to Extend Colour Block section.

 * Ajitesh Misra:
    * Code contributions